C4ptFuture/cdtv-os235patch/README-faq.md

 Another issue may be the use of an accelerator board.
 Although CDTV OS 2.35 makes your CDTV player and A570/A690 CD-ROM drive work with 68030 accelerators, some CDTV titles (especially games) may not be compatible with the 68030.
 CDTV OS 2.35 by default disables CPU caching for Zorro-II RAM (24-bit) which increases compatibility with old software, but the software may still be doing dumb stuff like busy loops, which may cause compatibility issues.

-### What is the HDD bootdelay?
-The HDD bootdelay is a user-configurable delay that is invoked whenever a fixed bootable volume is present on the system, like e.g. a harddisk.
-The rationale behind this delay is to work around a usability issue caused by the way that CDTV OS is implemented, because whenever a harddisk is installed the system will always immediately bypass the CDTV Title Screen and proceed to boot from the harddisk.
-The problem with this implementation is that the CDTV Preferences panel becomes inaccessible to the end user.
-By inserting a small delay before the boot starts the user has a window of opportunity to interact with the CDTV Title Screen to e.g. launch the CDTV Preferences panel.

-I have implemented the HDD bootdelay in the CDTV bootstrap module (cdstrap).
-This module constantly scans the system for bootable volumes (diskdrive, CD-ROM drive or bootable volume on the expansion.device MountList) and will exit if one is found.
-The behavior when a bootable floppy disk or CD-ROM is inserted is unchanged.
-However instead of exiting immediately when a bootable volume on expansion.device is found, I start a counter and cdstrap will only exit when the counter value matches or exceeds that of the user configured HDD bootdelay.
-The user can also force an exit at any time by pressing the ESC key on the CDTV remote controller or keyboard.

-The HDD bootdelay value is stored in bookmark memory.
-When CDTV OS 2.35 starts up and there is no bookmark yet, it will create a default bookmark with an HDD bootdelay with a sane default of approximately 5 seconds.
-The user can set the HDD bootdelay to any desired value (including 0 to effectively disable it and restore the original behavior of the older official CDTV OS ROMs).
-Currently the HDD bootdelay can only be configured using a command line utility called [CDTVTools](https://github.com/C4ptFuture/cdtv-cdtvtools).
-Future CDTV OS ROM releases from CDTV Land will allow you to configure the HDD Bootdelay right inside the CDTV Preferences panel.

-### How do I set the HDD boot delay?
-You can use the [CDTVTools](https://github.com/C4ptFuture/cdtv-cdtvtools) application for that.
-See the repo documentation for usage instructions.

 ## EPROM burning
 ### Do I need to split or byteswap the ROM images for burning to EPROM?